 • Default visual look of Gradio and Streamlit apps are quite different so you may have a preference for one over the other if you do not plan to do further customization.

 • There is a difference in the types of input and output that have already been implemented in each of the frameworks.
 For example, Streamlit has an integration of Ketcher that allows users to draw chemical compounds.
-You can see all input and output types here: standard Gradio components, Gradio components created by community, standard Streamlit components, Streamlit components created by the community are not listed on their website but you can search for what you need online.
+You can see all input and output types here: standard Gradio components, Gradio components created by community, standard Streamlit components, Streamlit components created by the community.

 If you already have experience with web development you may want to use another framework, that will not be an issue from the perspective of using SciLifeLab Serve.
 For example, you may want to use Flask or FastAPI.